Learn techniques and best practices for creating dynamic and flexible families and content that can be used in all Revit working environments.

 Martin McCann qualified as an Architect in 1986, and he holds a teaching certificate (further and adult education).

-He is a long-established Autodesk Certified Instructor (ACI), a capacity in which he has taught Revit and BIM to thousands of professionals, including Architects, Structural Engineers and Mechanical Engineers, for over 20 years.
+He is a long-established Autodesk Certified Instructor (ACI), a capacity in which he has taught thousands of professionals, including Architects, Structural Engineers and Mechanical Engineers, for over 20 years.

 Martin is the author of the McCann’s BIM Guides series of published Revit training manuals.